Category: Capitol Building

 The Johnston Ridge Observatory is at the end of this road.
 We spent a good deal of time here exploring some of the hiking paths and listening to a Ranger Talk.
 The boys completed another Junior Ranger Program and got their eleventh badge.

+The tree in the right photo above is an actual tree.
+They’ve moved it into the Observatory.
+There’s a plaque that talks about how the force of the blast snapped trees like matchsticks.
 There’s also this really nice 3D model that explains what happened during the May 1980 eruption.
 There are colored lights that turn on and off as a recording explains the different stages of the blast.

+You don’t need a sign to tell you that you’ve entered the blast zone…you can tell.
+It’s still obvious 35 years later.
 The forests around Mount St. Helens National Volcanic Monument were replanted and helped along, but the land within the Monument has been (for the most part) left alone so that scientist can see how nature takes it’s course.
+Because of this you can see trees laying right where they fell on that day back in 1980.

 This was the best view we got of Mount St. Helens that day.
+It was too cloudy to see much.

 Some lakes, like the one above, were made because of the 1980 eruption.